Kimbel Library

-Kimbel Library is located in Conway, South Carolina, and is the academic library at Coastal Carolina University.
-It is named after William and Maud Kimbel, benefactors of the University.
+Kimbel Library, located in Conway, South Carolina, is the academic library at Coastal Carolina University.
+It is named after William and Maud Kimbel.

 History

 When Coastal Carolina Junior College was established as a branch of the College of Charleston, arrangements were made for the Horry County Memorial Library to house reserves, and the junior college supplemented the public library and Conway High School library budgets.
 Catherine Lewis became the first Librarian at Coastal Carolina after a classroom was converted into a library.

-After Coastal became a branch of the University of South Carolina in 1961, it moved from its location at Conway High School and into its current location, sitting on 184 acres (0.74 km2) of land.
+After Coastal became a branch of the University of South Carolina in 1961, it moved from its location at Conway High School and into its current location, sitting on 184 acres.
 Then, only the Singleton building existed, which housed classrooms, offices, and the library.
 A full-time librarian could no longer be afforded, so Patricia Kleinhans was hired as a library assistant.
 After the 1967 SACS visit described the library as minimal, the college decided to allot $180,000 to expand the building and allow for the expansion of the library to 27,000 volumes.

 In 1975 Coastal became a 4-year institution.
 The architectural firm of James, Durant, James and Matthews designed the new Kimbel Library.
 The Dargan Company was hired to build the 2 million dollar project during the summer of 1976.
 The ribbon-cutting ceremony of Kimbel Library was held on November 15, 1977.